Rypplzz/geochain-server/readme.md

 # Geochain server

-Geochain is a secure, private payment solution for XRP.
+Geochain is a secure, private payment solution that uses XRP.

 ## Description

-Geochain is a secure, private payment solution for XRP.
+Geochain is a secure, private payment solution that uses XRP.

 ## Getting Started